sandeeppnz/DWMS_OCR/README.md

 # Document Workflow Management System

-This is a windows service that runs an Optical Character Recognition (OCR) processes and categorizes documents
+This is a windows service that runs Optical Character Recognition (OCR) processes and categorizes documents